mimoguz/custom_window/README.md

 # Customize JavaFX stages on Windows 11

 A small collection of utility methods to customize a JavaFX stage.
-Targets Windows 11+, won't show any effect on unsupported OSes.
+Targets Windows 11+. ```WindowHandle.tryFind``` method will throw an HwndLookupException with Error.NOT_SUPPORTED error.

 ```java
 import io.github.mimoguz.custom_window.HwndLookupException;